 Goal 5: The program will graduate entry-level technologists.

-For complete data on student completion rates, ARRT examination pass rates, and job placement rates for students in the Cañada College Radiologic Technology Program, please refer to our Program Effectiveness Data.
+For complete data on student completion rates, ARRT examination pass rates, and job placement rates for students in the Cañada College Radiologic Technology Program, please refer to our Program Effectiveness Data, and/or follow this link (JRCERT) to visit the Joint Review Committee on Education in Radiologic Technology.